zmattis/University-of-Pittsburgh/CS-0449/Linux-Device-Driver/README.md

 Note: Replace MAJOR, MINOR with the numbers found above. <br />
 Note: These numbers are used to link drivers to their devices

-To compile the source (.c) file, execute the following command:
+To compile the source (.c) file on your machine, execute the following command:

 * gcc -o pi_digits pi_digits.c